“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Analytical Thinking

-If the employee analyzes complex processes for products of a major division of a large company, then this ranks at level four twice:
+If the employee analyzes complex processes for products of a major division of a large company, then she ranks at level 4 twice:

 Level Complexity of Analysis Size of Problem Adressed